Raised Digestive Tumour Markers

 What are the tests for Digestive Tumour Markers AFP, CEA and CA 19-9?

 Tumour markers are tested by blood tests.
-Samples will be sent to a lab for testing, and the results will then be interpreted by your gastroenterologist.
+Samples will be sent to a lab for testing, and the results will then be interpreted by your Gastroenterologist.

 Summary